 Nigeria has signed, but not ratified, both the Convention on Cluster Munitions and the Convention on Conventional Weapons (CCW).

-In late 2016 and early 2017, Nigeria suffered a series of incidents appearing to involve improvised mines.
+Since 2016, Nigeria suffered a series of incidents appearing to involve improvised antipersonnel mines.
+On 6 March 2018, four loggers were killed when they stepped on landmines left by Boko Haram near Dikwa, 90 kilometers east of Maiduguri in Borno state.
+The four had gone to retrieve a vehicle abandoned the previous day following a Boko Haram ambush.
 On 21 August 2017, at least two Nigerian cattle farmers were killed and three severely injured when they stepped on a landmine while traveling to Biu, Borno state.
 The civilians were apparently attempting to flee a Boko Haram ambush, and were running across fields when they triggered the landmine, allegedly planted by the insurgents.

 Production, transfer, and stockpiling

 In 2009 and 2010, Nigeria reported the past production of what it described as “conventional [antipersonnel] landmines” that were victim-activated and attached a photograph of what it said was a “Biafran fabricated landmine (OGBUNIGWE) used during the Nigerian Civil War 1967–70.”
 Nigeria has stated that it has not acquired or used antipersonnel mines since the 1967–1970 Biafra Civil War.
-Nigeria has denied allegations that its Economic Community of West African States (ECOWAS) troops used mines in the 1990s in Liberia and Sierra Leone.
+Nigeria has denied allegations that its ECOWAS troops used mines in the 1990s in Liberia and Sierra Leone.

 In its initial Article 7 transparency report in 2004, Nigeria declared a stockpile of 3,364 Dimbat mines for research and training.
 In 2005, Nigeria reported that all of its retained mines had been destroyed.
 Nigeria stated in 2007, “With the completion of these destruction exercises, we are able to report that there are no more anti-personnel mines on Nigeria soil.”
 However, in 2009, Nigeria reported 3,364 “British made AP mines” as retained for training and also stated that it had destroyed 9,786 stockpiled “British made AP landmines” in 2005.
 In 2010 and again in 2012, Nigeria continued to list retaining 3,364 “British and Czechoslovakian made AP Landmine[s]” but did not specify the types.